E13

 Steps:

 • 1.
 Inspect condensate trap: Locate the clear or opaque plastic trap at the bottom of the heat exchanger.
-Remove and flush with clean water to remove sludge and debris.
+Remove and flush it with clean water to remove sludge and debris.

 • 2.
 Check drain line: Ensure the condensate hose slopes continuously downward to the drain or pump.
 Straighten any kinks and clear blockages by flushing.

 • 3.
-Condensate pump: If used, verify the pump runs when the reservoir fills.
+Condensate pump: If used, verify that the pump runs when the reservoir fills.
 Clean the pump reservoir and float mechanism.

 • 4.
-Float switch: Confirm the float switch wiring is intact and the float moves freely.
+Float switch: Confirm that the float switch wiring is intact and the float moves freely.
 Replace the switch if it sticks or fails continuity tests.

 After cleaning: Reassemble, restore power, and reset the boiler.
 If E13 recurs, have a technician inspect for internal condensate path restrictions.